-AI is going to make our lives easier by automating repetitive tasks, releasing resources to focus on higher-value tasks and removing the subjectivity from a human judgement call.
+Artificial intelligence (AI) is going to make our lives easier by automating repetitive tasks, releasing resources to focus on higher-value tasks and removing the subjectivity from human judgement.

 As private enterprises, solution providers and public organisations recognise the potential of AI.
 AI enabled platforms are now involved in many more decisions than ever before.
 How should they provide the necessary transparency and oversight that maintains trust?

 An essential first step is to understand how AI came to a decision.
 This is not an easy task, you need to go back and examine the potentially massive volumes of complex training data and determine unwanted biases in the algorithm or hidden layers in the neural network.